Hart Textile Materials Guide: Raffia

 Natural plant fiber – decorative leaf fiber.

-Raffia is traditionally harvested by hand.
-Palm leaves are split, dried, and then transformed into long fibers or ribbons.
-Production remains mostly artisanal, which explains the variations in color, thickness, and texture.
+Raffia is traditionally hand-harvested.
+Palm leaves are split, dried, then transformed into long fibers or ribbons.
+Production remains predominantly artisanal, which explains variations in color, thickness, and texture.

-In the high-end decorative sector, raffia is sometimes dyed, woven, or applied to backing materials (paper, textile, non-woven) to create more stable surfaces suitable for interior use.
+In the high-end decorative sector, raffia is sometimes dyed, woven, or applied to substrates (paper, textile, nonwoven) to create more stable surfaces exploitable in interiors.

-Raffia stands out with a highly readable texture, sometimes irregular, with pronounced relief.
-This expressiveness is its primary quality: it captures light, creates shadows, and introduces a strong visual tactile dimension.
+Raffia is distinguished by a highly readable texture, sometimes irregular, with marked relief.
+This expressiveness is its main quality: it captures light, creates shadows, and introduces a strong visual tactile dimension.

 The fiber is relatively flexible when dry but remains fragile.
-It can break or fray under tension or repeated friction.
+It can break or fray under repeated traction or friction.

-Raffia doesn’t withstand abrasion or mechanical stress.
-It’s not designed for functional or durable uses in direct contact with the body.
+Raffia cannot withstand abrasion or mechanical constraints.
+It is not designed for functional or durable uses in direct contact with the body.

 - Decorative wall coverings